farabi1038/free-genai-bootcamp-2025/lang-portal/vocab-importer/README.md

 **Solution**:
 - Verify Ollama is running (`curl http://localhost:11434/api/tags`)
+- If using Docker, make sure Docker is running and containers are up
 - If using WSL, verify the correct host IP in `.env`
 - Try different ports or hosts as suggested in the UI